halfzebra/create-elm-app/template/README.md

 ### `elm-app build`
 Builds the app for production to the `dist` folder.

-The build is minified and the filenames include the hashes.
+The build is minified, and the filenames include the hashes.
 Your app is ready to be deployed!

 ### `elm-app start`